top of page

 L.I.F.E.
 Ministries Food Pantry

 The mission of L.I.F.E.
 Ministries is to operate a food pantry, which will provide food to qualified people in need, in quantities appropriate to family size and nutritional requirements.
 The pantry was established in 1985 in Wolfeboro to provide food to neighbors in need.
 Today the Pantry is an outreach program of seven local churches, including Melvin Village Community Church.
-The pantry is open on the 1st and 3rd Wednesday of each month distributing food to 240 families and 607 individuals in Wolfeboro, Ossipee, Alton, Tuftonboro, and 20 other local towns.
-In addition, the Pantry helps feed school children on vacation who qualify to receive free lunch and breakfast, as well as help feed residents of Hope House in Wolfeboro.
+The pantry is open on the 1st and 3rd Wednesday of each month distributing food to families and individuals in Wolfeboro, Ossipee, Alton, Tuftonboro, and 20 other local towns.
+In addition, the Pantry helps feed school children on vacation who qualify to receive free lunch and breakfast.
 MVCC supplies funds, food, and volunteers to the Pantry.
 Two MVCC members sit on the L.I.F.E.
-Ministries Food Pantry Board (currently Debi Lynch and Susan Hugel) In addition to the amount donated as part of the Outreach Annual budget, a discretionary offering is taken up for the L.I.F.E.
+Ministries Food Pantry Board.
+In addition to the amount donated as part of the Outreach Annual budget, a discretionary offering is taken up for the L.I.F.E.
 Ministries annual Holiday Basket Fundraiser in December.

 Website: www.lifeministriesfoodpantry.org

-Contact: MVCC Board Members Debi Lynch or Susan Hugel
+Contact: MVCC Board Members Debi Lynch and Susan Hugel

 Meals on Wheels